Introduction

 Homelessness and safeguarding

-Where families are homeless, parents can feel anger or sometimes guilt at the unfairness they see impacting on their children.
-Many do a tremendous job of minimising the impact wherever they can, and ensure their children are well cared for and feel valued.
+When families are homeless, parents can feel anger or sometimes guilt at the unfairness affecting their children.
+Many do a tremendous job of minimising the impact where they can and do their best to ensure their children are well cared for and feel valued.

 Homelessness in itself is not a safeguarding matter, however, it can be a factor in children being at risk of harm due to the stresses it creates in families and the limitations it places on choice.
 Such harms may include: